Table Of Contents

 Identifying the Source of the Leaking Toilet

-1. Worn Out Outlet Valve
+1. Worn Out Flapper Valve

-2. Faulty Pan Collar
+2. Faulty Wax Ring

 3. Loose or Faulty Water Supply Line

-4. Cracks in the Cistern or Pan
+4. Cracks in the Tank or Bowl

 Minimise Leaking Toilets in Your Home